if you are a startup...

 Does SVG Partners own the intellectual property (IP) developed by my company during the THRIVE Accelerator program?

 IP developed by a participating company is retained by that company.

 What resources will the top Agricultural Companies provide to THRIVE?

-They will provide access to industry executives, key decision makers, and mentors to help startups shape the future of Food and Agriculture and build great companies of their own.
-Leaders from the Ag industry will also support the Accelerator with facilities, visibility, and proactive engagement around business opportunities that emerge from this program.
+They will provide access to industry executives, key decision makers, and mentors to help startups shape the future of food and agriculture and build great companies of their own.
+Leaders from the food and agriculture industry will also support the accelerator with facilities, visibility, and proactive engagement around business opportunities that emerge.

 Will all the mentors come from the Ag industry?

 No. They will include entrepreneurs, investors, and technologists with a breadth of experience building businesses.
 These mentors are drawn from SVG Partners extensive global network, Western Growers Association, Forbes, and Verizon.
 If you are interested in becoming a mentor, please click here.

 Where is the THRIVE Accelerator?